 exercise, but for this to happen it will require some effort.
 This means

 regular and punctual classroom attendance and consistent adherence to the

 schedule of assigned readings to keep up with the pace of the lectures

 and discussions.
-If you must miss a class because of illness or any other reason, please notify me as soon as possible
+If you must miss a class because of illness or any other reason, you are required to notify the instructor as soon as possible.

 Any unexcused absence after the first two will reduce your final

 grade by one third of a letter grade.
 Two late arrivals count as

 one absence.
 Being unprepared for class discussion will also count as an unexcused absence.
 Much